You’re probably here because you’ve already bought into collagen.

 Seeing a trend here?
 Hot liquids are a great vehicle to dissolve collagen protein powder.

-Since global tea consumption is 3,000,000 tons a year — tea is a safe and reliable way for many people to take collagen powder.
+Tea is no different since global tea consumption is 3,000,000 tons a year.
+Woah, that’s a ton of tea.
+Tea is a safe and reliable way for many people to take collagen powder in the morning, afternoon, or for a nightcap!

 Add 1-2 scoops of collagen to hot water and mix in a scoop of cocoa powder to make delicious (and healthy) hot chocolate!

-Add 1-2 scoops of collagen to your whey protein shake after your workout
+Add 1-2 scoops of collagen to your protein (any protein!) shake after your workout

 Can you mix collagen with protein powder?
 Absolutely!